seansawyer/seansawyer.github.com/index.md

 platform.

 * Developed a social data harvesting/notification service and caching API using Erlang, ZeroMQ, Redis and PostgreSQL.
-This service replaced a slower, more limited Ruby application, realizing substantial performance gains.
+This distributed system replaced a slower, more limited Ruby application, realizing substantial performance and reliability gains.
 * Led development of Vitrue Publisher's conversational features for Facebook and Twitter using Ruby, Rails and MongoDB.
 * Prototyped Vitrue’s location-based marketing offering: a self-service toolkit